 In January 2017 a Kidderminster resident contacted us about a hedge dispute.
-Mr Macartney explained that his neighbour had damaged his conifer hedge and refused to cooperate with him.
+Mr Macartney explained that his neighbour had damaged his conifer hedge and was refusing to cooperate with him to resolve the issue.
 Consequently, he took his case to small claims court.
 Because the court had requested an arboricultural assessment of the damage to the hedge, Mr Macartney found that he needed some expert advice.

 We promptly visited our client’s property to undertake our assessment.
 This involved looking at a number of factors, such as: